 This is a great question and one I will finally provide an answer for today.
 I must warn you though.
-The answer isn’t all that complicated and this post may end up being my shortest mold related post to date.
+The answer isn’t all that complicated and this post may end up being my shortest mold related posts to date.
 I will do my best to stretch it out. 😉

 The term “toxic mold” is a bit misleading as it suggests that certain molds themselves are toxic.
 In reality, a very narrow set of molds produce secondary metabolites that produce toxins.
 These are known as mycotoxins.
 Let’s dive a wee bit deeper.